GUS2-SAN/GUS2-SAN/README.md

 <h2 align="left">Hi 👋!
 My name is Augusto Santana.
 I'm an indie game developer 🎮 and a Computer Science student 📚 from Brazil.
-Feel free to check out my projects and connect with me! 🚀</h2>
+Feel free to connect with me! 🚀</h2>

 ###